mreq/slick-lightbox/README.md

 shown.slickLightbox  | Triggered when the lightbox is opened, after the transitions took place. hide.slickLightbox   | Triggered when the lightbox is closed. hidden.slickLightbox | Triggered when the lightbox is closed, after the transitions took place.

+## Layouts

+The layout is customizable using the `layouts` option object.